 You also will be able to attend USC Gould Continuing Legal Education conferences in both years of the program, at which you can make valuable connections with law professionals, USC Gould alumni and peers.

-We also offer an Early Bar Preparation series of four daylong workshops exclusively for our LLM and MCL students throughout the year.
+We also offer an Early Bar Preparation series of four daylong workshops exclusively for our students throughout the year.
 The workshops cover pertinent substantive law tested by the bar exam as well as guidance on essay writing, multiple choice, performance tests and general test-taking skills.
-As a student in the 2 Year LLM, you will have the opportunity to participate in these workshops in both your first and second year.
+As a student in the Two-Year Extended LLM, you will have the opportunity to participate in these workshops in both your first and second year.

-Some LLM and MCL students choose to enhance their U.S. legal education by gaining short-term, practical training in a law firm or other legal setting after graduation.
+Some LLM students choose to enhance their U.S. legal education by gaining short-term, practical training in a law firm or other legal setting after graduation.
 The Graduate & International Programs office will assist you with the application for Optional Practical Training (OPT) during the spring semester of your second year.
 For current rules on OPT - the authorization required for eligibility for such work experiences - visit the USC Office of International Students website.

 As a Two-Year Extended LLM student, you may apply for Curricular Practical Training (CPT) during the second year, through which you can receive compensation for work off-campus.

 Students enrolled in the 2 Year LLM are eligible to apply to the LLM-JD Transfer Program at USC Gould at the end of their second year.
 For more information on the LLM-JD Transfer Program, please visit this link.